 Kids argue with their friends.
 A lot.
 Observational research of preschool and elementary school age friends shows that they have about three conflicts per hour.
-Friends actually have more arguments than non-friends, because they spend more time together, but being able to move past those conflicts is key to having the friendship
+Friends actually have more arguments than non-friends, because they spend more time together, but being able to move past those conflicts is key to having the friendship continue.

 What Do Kids Argue About?